 GFR and creatinine are usually measured and reported together.
-GFR is the best measure of kidney function but both creatinine and GFR can be useful indicators of your kidney health.
-If GFR goes down, it’s a bad sign.
-If creatinine goes up, it’s a bad sign.
-In general, a "good" GFR number is above 60 and a "good" creatinine number is below 1.2.
+GFR is the best measure of kidney function, but creatinine can also be a helpful indicator of your kidney health.
+It's a bad sign if your GFR goes down or your creatinine goes up.
+In general, a "good" GFR number is above 60, and a "good" creatinine number is below 1.2.

 Will my GFR get better if I eat well and exercise?

 It may.
-Eating well and regular exercise are good habits for overall health and kidney health and is a great way to take control over your health.
+Eating well and regular exercise are good habits for overall health and kidney health and are a great way to take control of your health.

-It’s important to follow a low-salt diet.
-Salt should be limited especially if you have high blood pressure, protein in your urine, or swelling or difficulty breathing.
+- Follow a low-salt diet.
+Salt should be limited especially if you have high blood pressure, protein in your urine, or swelling, or difficulty breathing.
 Eating less than 2000 mg a day of sodium is recommended.

-Another important nutrient to limit if you have moderate-to-advanced kidney disease (not on dialysis) is protein.
-A high-protein diet, which is popular for losing weight, may be safe for people with normal kidneys but can put a strain on poorly functioning kidneys to rid the body’s protein waste.
+- Limit protein if you have moderate-to-advanced kidney disease (not on dialysis).
+A high-protein diet, which is popular for losing weight, maybe safe for people with normal kidneys but can put a strain on poorly functioning kidneys to rid the body’s protein waste.
 However, a diet too low in protein can cause loss of muscle and make you frail.
-It is important to discuss your individual nutrition needs with your healthcare professional or dietitian to make sure you stay healthy and strong.

-Being active is important to kidney health.
+Being active and having a healthy body weight is also important to kidney health.
 Some studies show kidney function improves with exercise.
-It is important to keep a healthy body weight.
 Talk with your healthcare professional or dietitian if you need to lose weight.

 Can anything else impact my GFR?